Senior Lecturer & Course Director BA (Hons) Fashion Media

 School/Division:Arts and Creative Industries / Creative Technologies; Management, Marketing and People

-Tony Charalambous is a Lecturer on the BA Fashion Promotion with Marketing programme.
+Tony Charalambous is a Lecturer on the BA Fashion Promotion with Marketing programme and Course Director for BA (Hons) Fashion Media.
 He specialises in visual communication, with interests in fashion curation, creative direction and self publishing.

 Tony has curated exhibitions in Japan, China, Armenia and Romania and the UK, and spent time working with the Barbican, British Library, British Council, British Fashion Council, and the V&A Museum.
 He joined LSBU in September 2019.